 - First, the Government establishes the overall investment mandates and objectives of GIC, MAS and Temasek.

-- Second, the Government ensures that each of these entities has a competent board to oversee their management and seek to ensure that their respective mandates are met.
+- Second, the Government ensures that each of these entities has a competent board to oversee their management and to ensure that their respective mandates are met.

 - Third, the Government systematically reviews the overall risks of its whole portfolio of assets invested by the three entities.
 This includes monitoring whether there is appropriate diversification in terms of asset classes, sectors and geographies.
 The Government also assesses the impact of various adverse global scenarios across medium to long-term timeframes on the whole portfolio, to ensure that the downside risks to the whole portfolio are not excessive.